kineticedge/kafka-streams-dashboards/README.md

 ### Applications

-  * one docker image is built to run all of the java applications.
+  * one docker image is built to run all java applications.
-  * The `.tar` file built leverating the gradle `assembly` plugin is mounted, such as:
+  * The `.tar` file built leveraging the gradle `assembly` plugin is mounted, such as:
     * `- ./{application}-1.0.tar:/app.tar`
   * To improve application start time, the .jar files of `kafka-clients` and `kafka-streams` are added to the docker image and removed from the `.tar` file.